close-dev-team/mobile-close-channel-sdk-ios/Sample/README.md

 ## Opening a channel

-In the *Options* tab and tap *Open latest channel (messages)* or *Open latest channel (info)* to open a the latest added channel in either of the views.
+In the *Options* tab, tap *Open latest channel (messages)* or *Open latest channel (info)* to open a the latest added channel in either of the views.

 >This will do a [openChannelMessagesView(channelId: nil) or openChannelInfoView(channelId: nil)](../doc/SDK%20Reference%20Documentation/classes/CloseChannelController.md) call.
 Any errors are shown in a popup.

 In the *Channels* tab you'll find an overview of all channels.
-This show how you use the information in the Channel object to build up a UITableView.
+This shows how you use the information in the Channel object to build up a UITableView.

 >The channels are retrieved via an [getChannels()](../doc/SDK%20Reference%20Documentation/classes/CloseChannelController.md)